A new edition of the selected poems of Russia's greatest twentieth-century poet, ...

 Realising that his New Year is probably going to be a disaster, as usual, our narrator, on impulse, walks into a travel agency to book a week in the sun.
 Sensitive to his limited means and dislike of Muslim countries, the travel agent suggests an island full of 21st century hedonism, set in a bizarre lunar landscape - Lanzarote.
 On Lanzarote, one can meet some fascinating human specimens, notably Pam and Barbara - 'non-exclusive' German lesbians - who can give rise to some interesting combinations.
 Will they succeed in seducing Rudi, the police inspector from Luxembourg, currently living in exile in Brussels?
 Or will he join the 'Azraelian' sect, as they prepare for humanity to be regenerated by extra-terrestrials?
 As for our narrator, will he consider his week's holiday on the island a success?

 Houellebecq captures the spirit of the age better than any other novelist, or any social historian, writing today

 There is no other writer like him, at the moment, for wit, acuity or the transparent beauty of his prose.
 His themes are always big and bravely expounded

 What Houellebecq has in abundance is an ability to turn commonplace events into high comedy-I enjoyed [Lanzarote] enormously

 Reading Houellebecq is like being caught up in a tropical storm: you are blown away by the ferocity of his imagination

 There are currently no readers reviews for this book.

 Please log into the Vintage Books site by entering your email address and password below.

-A poet, essayist and novelist, Michel Houellebecq is the author of several novels including, Atomised, Platform and Whatever.
+A poet, essayist and novelist, Michel Houellebecq is the author of several novels including The Map and the Territory, Atomised, Platform and Whatever.